Profile Likelihood Biclustering: Introduction

 The main text of the paper is organized as follows.
-First Section~\ref{S:set-up} describes the theoretical setup and Section~\ref{S:consistency-results} presents the consistency theorem.
-Section~\ref{S:consistency-proof} presents the main steps of the proof.
-Next, Section~\ref{S:simulations} corroborates the theoretical findings through a simulation study, and Section \ref{S:applications} presents an application to a microarray dataset.
-Finally, Section~\ref{S:conclusion} presents some concluding remarks.
-The appendices include additional technical and empirical results.
+First Section~\ref{S:set-up} describes the theoretical setup and Section~\ref{S:consistency-results} presents our main result with a heuristic proof.
+Then, Section~\ref{S:theoretical} describes the formal theoretical framework and states the rigorous consistency results.
+Next, Section~\ref{S:alg} presents our approximation algorithm.
+Using this algorithm, Section~\ref{S:simulations} corroborates the theoretical findings through a simulation study, and Section \ref{S:applications} presents applications to a microarray and a congressional voting dataset.
+Section~\ref{S:conclusion} presents some concluding remarks.
+The appendices include additional proofs, empirical results, and an application to a movie review dataset.